 My interest in drug policy stemmed from experiences volunteering at a shelter, where I met many individuals struggling with substance use.
 Following this, I became interested in the policies surrounding these issues.
 I saw things could be done to improve policies and the way people were treated.
 So, I joined CSSDP to collaborate with others on this, and other related issues.

 I joined the McGill chapter last September.
-I found out about them in the summer of 2015.
-Andrew and Nancy, two of the McGill chapter members, were starting the McGill chapter.
-I became involved with it.
-In December of 2015, I joined the board of directors.
+Andrew and Nancy, two of the McGill chapter members, were starting the McGill chapter and I became involved with it.
+Then, in December of 2015, I joined the board of directors for the national organization.

+Finally, as a CSSDP board member, I have been a representative of CSSDP at the SSDP conference.
+I was also a representative for CSSDP for a consultation held by the Canadian government through the Centre on Substance Use and Addiction too.
 The Canadian Government was attempting to inform Canadian drug policies.
-I have been a representative of CSSDP for those events.
 In general, my role in CSSDP is to provide representation for the organization itself.
 I have to find opportunities and guide the future acts of the organization.

-Lenart: The unique aspect of CSSDP is most of us are students.
-We are representing the voice of youth.
+The unique aspect of CSSDP [in contrast to other drug policy organizations] is that most of us are students and we are directly representing the voice of youth.
 Most drug policy organizations do not have youth as the focus.
-The core of CSDP would be to provide representation for the youth voice for harm reduction.

-Jacobsen: Where do you hope the CSSDP goes into the future?
+Where do you hope CSSDP goes into the future?

-Lenart: There are chapters in universities across Canada.
-I hope for the organization to spread further and have representation throughout Canada in high schools an.
-That is, there’s more influence and opportunity in terms of student politics and drug policy, even at a local institutional level.
+There are chapters in universities across Canada.
+I hope for the organization to spread further and have representation throughout Canada in high schools as well.
+That is, to have more influence and opportunity in terms of student politics and drug policy, even at a local institutional level.